hichana/fdna/PROJECT_PLANNING.md

 - app testing/automation (all use overflow)
     - has a testing utils that can be used with an integration test
-    - basic integration test to test DNA building and minting -x setup script registers projects to the nft-catalog and demonstrates the whole minting process -x scripts automate processes on testnet
+    - basic integration test to test DNA building and minting
-    - has testnet scripts and transactions
-        - setup account to receive royalties
-        - give demo user NFTs
-    - tests
         - admin can change payment recipient
         - admin can change royalty receivers
         - admin cna change mint price
+    -x setup script registers projects to the nft-catalog and demonstrates the whole minting process -x scripts automate processes on testnet
+    -x has testnet scripts and transactions
+        - setup account to receive royalties
+        - give demo user NFTs
 - project submission to hackathon
     - precise presentation deck and short/understandable demo video
         - video is 2-3 minutes long